image

 Team coordination (designers, developers, stakeholders)

-The project manager brings together a diverse team of designers, developers, and stakeholders.
-They facilitate effective communication between these groups, ensuring everyone understands the project goals and their specific roles.
+The project manager assembles and coordinates a team of designers, developers, and stakeholders.
+They facilitate communication and collaboration between team members to ensure that everyone is aligned on the project goals and their specific roles and responsibilities.

 Timeline creation and testing